 Additional actions that can be performed during placement are:

-- Press the Spacebar to rotate the parameter set counterclockwise, or Shift+Spacebar for clockwise rotation.
-Rotation is in increments of 90°.
+- Press the Spacebar to rotate the parameter set anti-clockwise, or Shift+Spacebar for clockwise rotation.
+Rotation is in steps of 90°.

 - Press the X or Y keys to mirror the parameter set along the X-axis or Y-axis respectively.

 - The name of a generated differential pair object on the PCB side will be the root name for the net pair on the schematic.
 For example directives added to RX0_N and RX0_P on the schematic, will generate a differential pair object on the PCB with the name RX0.
 Each resulting differential pair object will be added to the default Differential Pair class: <All Differential Pairs>.
 You can rename differential pair objects on the PCB side only.